History of Frisbee and Disc Sports in Canada

 “People view it as a novelty often, but if you take away the Frisbee and replace it with a ball, it’s really difficult.” – Brandon Leshchinskiy.

 “Disc sports are Canadian sports.
-No country can claim an earlier disc sports identity.”
+No other country can claim an earlier history.”

 “As a non-competitive athletic play in the 1960s, playing Frisbee was the perfect activity and athletic alternative play for the counterculture.”

-When reference is made to Frisbee and disc sports, words like hippie, alternative, and counterculture come up, but few have explained this legend and how it applied to the beginning and evolution of all disc sports.
-It wasn’t as much about the counterculture creating alternative sports as it was about alternative athletes creating new sports with a flying disc.
+When reference is made to frisbee and disc sports, words like hippie and counterculture come up, but few have explained this legend and how it applied to the beginning and evolution of all disc sports.
+It wasn’t as much about the counterculture and hippies creating alternative sports as it was about alternative-minded athletes creating new sports with a flying disc.

-An historical events timeline for Ken Westerfield and Jim Kenner.
+A timeline of historical events for Ken Westerfield and Jim Kenner.

 Modern Disc Sports Annual Tournaments in Canada and the U.S.